-More than 30 years ago, members of the Southampton community came together to found an organization to help those in need.
+More than 30 years ago, members of the Southampton, NY community came together to found an organization to help those in need.
 A small food pantry and an emergency assistance outreach were launched.
-The organization quickly grew, and in 2003 Heart of the Hamptons (HOH) became a non-profit organization registered with the state of New York.
+The organization quickly grew, and in 2003 Heart of the Hamptons became a non-profit organization registered with the state of New York.
 From the very beginning our mission was to help those in need in our community.
-Over the years we developed a network of programs and dedicated volunteers to strengthen our outreach and effectiveness.
+Over the years, we developed a network of programs and dedicated volunteers to strengthen our outreach and effectiveness.

-Our main annual fundraiser, the Polar Bear Plunge, held each December at Cooper’s Beach in Southampton Village, is a much-anticipated event that attracts hundreds of people who jump in the ocean to support their community.
+Our main annual fundraiser, the Polar Bear Plunge, held every second Saturday in December at Cooper’s Beach in Southampton Village, is a much-anticipated event that attracts hundreds of people who raise funds to support their community.
 We welcome all volunteers and donations.

-HOH Mission: To help people in our local community who are in need, without discrimination, in a dignified manner.
+HOH Mission: “The mission of Heart of the Hamptons is to help people in our local community who are in need, without discrimination, in a dignified manner.